wednesday-solutions/react-template/README.md

 - Install dependencies using `yarn install`

-- Run the initialize script using `yarn run initialize`

 - Start the dev server using `yarn start`

 - Go through the other scripts in `package.json`